Proximal

 XXXXXXXX XXXX.

-Which nerve runs from the XXXXX XXXXXXX XXX XXXX, XXX XXXXXX, and into XXX arm?
+Which XXXXX XXXX from the spine through the XXXX, XXX axilla, XXX into XXX arm?